 Jim McFarlin can claim a remarkable four-decade career as a professional journalist, columnist, author, critic, radio and television broadcaster, screenwriter and award-winning blogger.
-A regular contributor to publications across the Midwest and beyond, his work can be read in Men's Book Chicago, HOUR Detroit (Michigan's largest city magazine), The (Detroit) Metro Times, UAW Community, Wayne State, BLAC Detroit, Connections, dbusiness and Illinois Alumni.
+A regular contributor to publications across the Midwest and beyond, his work has appeared in People, USA Today, Men's Book Chicago, CS, HOUR Detroit (Michigan's largest city magazine), Black Enterprise, Electronic Media, The (Detroit) Metro Times, UAW-Ford Community, Deliver (for the U.S. Postal Service), Wayne State, BLAC Detroit, Connections, dbusiness and Illinois Alumni.

 Jim also maintains two blogs: Big Glowing Box, an outlet for the former Detroit News TV critic to continue his love of media and pop culture commentary; and JK – Just Kidneying, chronicling his life after Stage IV kidney failure and a successful 2011 organ transplant, which won the Robert Felter Memorial Award for education and outreach from The Renal Network, Inc.